Dominic-wells/Milestone-Project-2/README.md

 ![image of website mockup](assets/readme-assets/mockup.png)

-A interactive front-end site that responds to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.
+An interactive front-end site that responds to the users' actions, allowing users to actively engage with data, and alter the way the site displays the information to achieve their preferred goals.

 [--Live Site--](https://dominic-wells.github.io/Milestone-Project-2/)